GridPlus/safecard-cli/README.md

 ### Account Keys

 If you want individual keys exported as raw strings, just don't set the `electrum` flag.
-You can export the keys themselves either as hex (default) or in WIF with the `--wif true` tag:
+You can export the keys themselves either as hex (default) or in WIF with the `--wif` tag:

 ```
 safecard-cli exportPriv